CoverGo-AI-Hackathon/.github/profile/README.md

-# 🛡️ AI Chatbot & CRM Tagging for Insurance - Internal Web Tool
+# 🛡️ AI Chatbot & CRM Tagging for Insurance

 ## 📌 Overview

-This project is an **internal AI assistant tool** for a local insurance company.
-It supports marketing teams in **conversationally recommending VHIS insurance plans** while also building a **CRM tagging pipeline** to assist with user classification and campaign retargeting.
-The chatbot leverages Google Gemini and a local semantic similarity model to provide accurate, personalized suggestions.
+This project is an **AI assistant platform for both end-users and internal teams** at a local insurance company.

+- For **customers**, it acts as a **conversational recommendation assistant**, helping them find the most suitable VHIS insurance plans based on personal needs.
+- For **internal marketing teams**, it builds a **CRM tagging pipeline** to classify user intents and enable behavioral analytics for future campaign retargeting.

+The chatbot leverages both **Google Gemini** for natural conversation and **a custom-trained local semantic similarity model** to ensure personalized and relevant plan suggestions.

 ---